Housing Reports

 Comparing the Housing Market to Last Year

 When we look at where we were exactly one year ago, the shift toward a more sustainable market is even clearer.
-Inventory has grown by 15.7% compared to last February, and homes are staying active for 50% longer than they were a year ago.
-Despite those changes, the median sales price has remained remarkably steady, rising just 0.8% year over year.
+Inventory has grown by 12.2% compared to last March, and homes are staying active for 32.1% longer than they were a year ago.
+Despite those changes, the median sales price has remained remarkably steady, falling only 1% year over year.

 What The Latest Triangle Real Estate Data Means For You